staketogether/st-v1-contracts/README.md

 # Stake Together Contracts

-An open source interface for Stake Together -- a protocol for decentralized Ethereum Staking.
+An open source smart contracts for Stake Together -- a protocol for Decentralized Ethereum Staking.

 ## Contributions